Counterfactual thinking: History

 More recently, counterfactual thinking has gained interest from a psychological perspective.
 Cognitive scientists have examined the mental representations and cognitive processes that underlie the creation of counterfactuals.
 Daniel Kahneman and Amos Tversky (1982) pioneered the study of counterfactual thought, showing that people tend to think 'if only' more often about exceptional events than about normal events.
 Many related tendencies have since been examined, e.g., whether the event is an action or inaction, whether it is controllable, its place in the temporal order of events, or its causal relation to other events.
 Social psychologists have studied cognitive functioning and counterfactuals in a larger, social context.

 Early research on counterfactual thinking took the perspective that these kinds of thoughts were indicative of poor coping skills, psychological error or bias, and were generally dysfunctional in nature.
 As research developed, a new wave of insight beginning in the 1990s began taking a functional perspective, believing that counterfactual thinking served as a largely beneficial behavioral regulator.
-Although negative affect and biases arise, the overall benefit is positive for human behavior.
+Although negative feelings and biases arise, the overall benefit is positive for human behavior.

 Activation

-There are two portions to counterfactual thinking.
-First, there is the activation portion.
-This activation is whether we allow the counterfactual thought to seep into our conscious thought.
-The second portion involves content.
-This content portion creates the end scenario for the antecedent.
+There are two portions to counterfactual thinking: activation and content.
+The activation portion is whether we allow the counterfactual thought to seep into our conscious thought.
+The content portion creates the end scenario for the counterfactual antecedent.

-The activation portion leads into the mystery of why we allow ourselves to think of other alternatives that could have been beneficial or harmful to us.
+The activation portion raises the question of why we allow ourselves to think of other alternatives that could have been beneficial or harmful to us.
 It is believed that humans tend to think of counterfactual ideas when there were exceptional circumstances that led to an event, and thus could have been avoided in the first place.
 We also tend to create counterfactual ideas when we feel guilty about a situation and wish to exert more control.
-For example, in a study by Davis et al., parents who suffered the death of an infant were more likely to counterfactual think 15 months later if they felt guilty about the incident or if there were odd circumstances surrounding the mortality.
-In the case of a death of natural causes, parents tended to counterfactual think to a lesser extent over the course of time.
+For example, in a study by Davis et al., parents who suffered the death of an infant were more likely to counterfactually think 15 months later if they felt guilty about the incident or if there were unusual circumstances surrounding the death.
+In the case of a death due to natural causes, parents tended to counterfactually think less over the course of time.

 Another factor that determines how much we use counterfactual thought is how close we were to an alternative outcome.
 This is especially true when there is a negative outcome that was this close to a positive outcome.
-For example, in a study by Meyers-Levy and Maheswaran, subjects were more likely to counterfactual think alternative circumstances for a target if his house burned down three days after he forgot to renew his insurance versus six months after he forgot to renew his insurance.
+For example, in a study by Meyers-Levy and Maheswaran, subjects were more likely to counterfactual think alternative circumstances for a target person if their house burned down three days after they forgot to renew their insurance versus six months after they forgot to renew their insurance.
 Therefore, the idea that an outcome almost occurred plays a role in the reason we emphasize that outcome.